JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-(GET) The return value is one or more values from the [TEXTMODE](https://learn.microsoft.com/en-us/windows/win32/api/richedit/ne-richedit-textmode) enumeration type.
+The return value is one or more values from the [TEXTMODE](https://learn.microsoft.com/en-us/windows/win32/api/richedit/ne-richedit-textmode) enumeration type.
 The values indicate the current text mode and undo level of the control.

 ---